eliasgoette/py_stock_information_scraper/README.md

 ## Usage
 - Import this module
 - Create an instance of YahooScraper (more scrapers possible in the future)
+  - Can be initialized with a ticker symbol so that the asset only needs to be set once
-- Get stock prices using their ticker symbols
+- Get stock prices using their ticker symbols (more methods possible in the future)